RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Problem Formulation

-In this context, our primary goal is to develop an algorithm that can provably address the decentralized ERM problem in the presence of MITM attacks, while providing two key guarantees from an optimization perspective.
-First, we aim to establish consensus guarantees, quantifying the extent to which the local models \(\bw_j\) agree with one another as a function of the number of algorithmic iterations (time-scale \(s\)).
+In this context, our primary goal is to develop an algorithm that can provably address the decentralized ERM problem in the presence of MITM attacks, while providing two key guarantees from an optimization perspective, even when the local empirical risk functions \(f_j\) are heterogeneous.
+First, we aim to establish approximate consensus guarantees, quantifying the extent to which the local models \(\bw_j\) agree with one another as a function of the number of algorithmic iterations (time-scale \(s\)).
 This addresses the consensus constraint \(\forall i \in \cN, j \in \cN, \ \bw_i = \bw_j\) in \eqref{eqn: decentralized ERM}.
-Second, we seek to derive convergence rates for the approximate solution to \eqref{eqn: decentralized ERM}, ensuring efficient convergence for various classes of local empirical risk functions \(f_j\).
-These rates are analyzed as a function of both the time-scale \(s\) (algorithmic iterations) and the time-scale \(t\) (total number of discrete actions in the system, including communications and updates), making the results broadly applicable from an optimization perspective. \looseness=-1
+Second, we seek to derive convergence rates for approximate solutions to \eqref{eqn: decentralized ERM}, ensuring efficient convergence for various classes of local empirical risk functions \(f_j\).
+These rates are analyzed as functions of both the time-scale \(s\) (algorithmic iterations) and the time-scale \(t\) (the total number of discrete actions in the system, including communications and updates), making the results broadly applicable from an optimization perspective. \looseness=-1

 Moreover, while achieving the exact solution of \eqref{eqn: decentralized ERM} is infeasible unless the local functions \(f_j\) are identical across nodes, our secondary goal is to demonstrate that the proposed algorithm can still generalize well to unseen data by reliably estimating the statistical risk minimizer.
 Although our algorithmic solution of \eqref{eqn: decentralized ERM} may not perfectly align with the desired solution, we later show that the proposed algorithm implicitly solves a weighted version of the decentralized ERM problem, formulated as: